naziya115/smartbin/questions.md

 - how to make arduino work without a computer
-- put everythin into the bin
+- put everything into the trashbin